uadmin/uadmin/docs/api.rst

 **uadmin.Language**
 ^^^^^^^^^^^^^^^^^^^
-Language is a system in uAdmin used to add and modify the settings of a language.
+Language is a system in uAdmin that is used to add, modify and delete the elements of a language.

 Syntax: